KHUZEMAH/SRP-MFaisal/wp-content/plugins/addons-for-elementor/readme.txt

+= 7.9 =
+* Freemius SDK update to 2.5.10

+= 7.8 =
+* Fixed - The Livemesh Item and Livemesh Grid do not show up in the list of template types in theme builder
+* Fixed - The current query option in posts widgets - posts grid, posts carousel, posts block broken

+= 7.7.1 =
+* Fixed - Issue with query construction

+= 7.7 =
+* Updated - Disabled/Enabled Elementor AI for relevant controls on several widgets

+= 7.6 =
+* Updated - Freemius SDK 2.5.8 update
+* Updated - Compatibility with Elementor 3.13

 = 7.5 =
 * Added - New elegant Timeline widget.
 Presently only supports horizontal timeline with touch swipe functions for navigation.